Thoughts from the Probation Institute. March Newsletter

 Research Conference Working with Families 11th March at Resource for London

 The Research Conference on Work with Families on March 11th was a very successful day and it was good that we squeezed this in before the Covid 19 risks accelerated.
 Shona Minson gave an excellent key-note presentation on the risks to children of sentencing women to prison terms.
 Shona has done really important work on the impact of sentencing on families with children.
-Portsmouth University, Kent Surrey and Sussex CRC, the FAIR Project at Cambridge, PACT presented their research.
+Southampton University, Kent Surrey and Sussex CRC, the FAIR Project at Cambridge, PACT presented their research.
 The overwhelming message is that the majority of families would like to know more through probation about sentences, supervision, and how they can help.
 More research is clearly indicated, including looking at diversity and work with families.
 If you could not attend but would like to see the slides – on this occasion we will be pleased to send them to you.
 Contact email@example.com

 Directors of the Probation Institute